 This is probably the hardest thing for me to share, but I am sharing this post with you today because I wish I had advice like this to help me through my struggle with how to cure acne.
 Finding real, honest resources such as youtube bloggers or friends (vs. skin care companies) was always the best advice.
 I learned how to take this advice from others and turn it into my own “self-healing” program!

 First of all, I want to say that I understand.
 I understand how you’re feeling; having acne is really tough!
 It’s so easy to feel down and feel “embarrassed” and “ugly”.
-My face was hurting all the time and my skin was completely damaged.
+When I had cystic acne, my face was hurting all the time and my skin was completely damaged.
 But after some time, I turned it all around.
 Here’s how I did it:

-When I first left Canada and moved to Europe, I noticed a rash on my face which I later was told was rosacea.
-Basically this consisted of an itchy, red spotty rash on my eyelids, chin and forehead area which was stress-induced.
+When I first moved out on my own and started a new internship, I began to see increases in my stress levels.
+I noticed a rash on my face which I later was told was rosacea.
+Basically, this consisted of an itchy, red spotty rash on my eyelids, chin and forehead area which was stress-induced.
 I ignored this and hoped it would go away.

-When I arrived in Berlin, I also broke out into cystic acne.
+I soon also broke out into cystic acne.
 This is where I really had no idea what was going on.
 I picked at the zits, scarred my face and encouraged more breakouts.
 I went to several doctors, who all prescribed me weird rash creams that just seemed to make things worse.
-At this time, I was on the birth control pill (low dose), used drug store makeup, ate cheese, eggs and wheat bread and didn’t exercise very regularly.
+At this time, I was on the birth control pill, used drugstore makeup, ate foods I knew I was allergic and sensitive too (like wheat and cheese) and didn’t exercise very regularly.
 I was also constantly stressed and lonely.
 I was angry and confused because I had never had any real problems with my skin in the past.

 SO, I decided to take action!